yujunz/gitlab.com-runbooks/howto/using-wale.md

 1. Start the PostgreSQL database server:
  `root@db2:~# gitlab-ctl start postgresql`

-1. When the restore is finished the dabbase server will come online with the data.
+1. When the restore is finished the database server will come online with the data.